kyma-project/cli/docs/03-03-examples-alpha.md

   --value monitoring.alertmanager.alertmanagerSpec.resources.limits.memory=304Mi \
   --value monitoring.alertmanager.alertmanagerSpec.resources.requests.memory=204Mi
   ```
+> **NOTE:** If a value is defined several times, the last value definition in the list is used.
+The `--value` flag also overrides any conflicting value that is defined with a `--value-file` flag.
 ## Debugging

 The alpha commands support error handling in several ways, for example:

+- To get a detailed view of the installation process, use the `--verbose` flag.
-- To tweak the values on a component level, use `alpha deploy --components` to find out the settings that work for your installation.
+- To tweak the values on a component level, use `alpha deploy --components`: Pass a components list that includes only the components you want to test and try out the settings that work for your installation.
-- To understand which component failed during deployment, deactivate the `--atomic` flag for `alpha deploy`. <br>With active atomic deployment, any component that hasn't been installed successfully is rolled back, which may make it hard to find out what went wrong.
+- To understand which component failed during deployment, *deactivate* the default atomic deployment: `--atomic=false`.
+   With atomic deployment active, any component that hasn't been installed successfully is rolled back, which may make it hard to find out what went wrong.
+By disabling the flag, the failed components are not rolled back.

 <!-- ANY OTHER DEBUGGING USE CASES? -->